 So your company is conducting 360 Degree Reviews with Small Improvements?
 Here's a brief overview of the process.
-It's not overly difficult, and our emails will guide you.
-But if you'd like to see how things work, read on!
+You'll receive an invite, nominate your reviewers, and potentially be nominated to provide feedback for others.

 Article Quick Links

 - Process Overview

 - Part 3: Invitation to provide feedback to others